connorrothschild/v3/content/posts/flat-data-r.md

 Upon completing these steps and pushing the above to a repository, GitHub will automatically set up the action and run it on a daily basis.
 You can then examine the logs for each run in the **Actions** tab.
 This tab will be helpful for debugging, and you can force workflow executions manually here as well.
 In sum, the process of carrying out a GitHub Flat Data workflow, with the addition of an R postprocessing script, looks something like this:

 <InlineImage src="post/flat-data-r/header.png" alt="Diagram of flat data processing in R"/>

+Thanks for reading!
+You might learn more by perusing the [GitHub repository](https://github.com/connorrothschild/flat-demo-r-processing) that accompanies this post; otherwise, please send any questions via [Twitter](https://twitter.com/CL_Rothschild) 🙂